 Editorial Listing ShortCode:

-With help from the federal government, as well as aid from state governments, private sources and merit scholarships, it is possible to afford the college of your choice.
+With help from the federal government, as well as aid from state governments, private sources, and merit scholarships, it is possible to afford the college of your choice.
 But how?
 Where do you even begin?
-Mark Rogers, a representative from CitiBank’s Student Loan Corporation, says, “There are many different options to consider — from scholarships and grants to loans for students and parents, each of which [has its] own criteria and timing.”
+We take a close look at navigating paying college within this article.

 Editorial Listing ShortCode: